jubs12/mt-dnn_port/README.md

 # Results

-- Trained Models
+- Trained Models in Trained models.md

-  In Trained models.md

-- ASSIN formatted output
+- ASSIN formatted output in all_results/assin

-  In all_results/assin